The Iconic Live will be managing audio-visual and speaker support services for the 2019 Annual Scientific Congress.

 - Guidelines to be followed when creating your E-Poster, download the E-Poster guideline + template for additional details

-- E-Posters must be sent to Kojo by Friday 20 April electronically either using the upload form or via email to: email@example.com.
+- E-Poster submissions have been extended to Tuesday 23 April.
+Submit electronically either using the upload form or via email to: firstname.lastname@example.org.

 - You must be registered to attend the ASC (at least 1 day) to have your poster displayed